Sensor Analysis FrameworkLink

 A deeper lookLink

-- An interface to either retrieve data from the Smart Citizen's API in a simple way or to load them from local sources (in csv format, compatible with the SCK SD card data)
+- Tools to retrieve data from the Smart Citizen's API or to load them from local sources (in csv format, compatible with the SCK SD card data)

 - A data handling framework based on the well known Pandas package

-- An exploratory data analysis interface to study sensor behaviour and correlations
+- An exploratory data analysis tools to study sensor behaviour and correlations with different types of plots

-- A flexible sensor calibration model interface with classical statistical methods such as linear regression, ARIMA, SARIMA-X among others, as well as more modern Machine Learning techniques with the use of LSTM (Long short term memory) networks and MLP (Multi Layer Perceptron) models for sequential data prediction and forecasting
+- A sensor model calibration toolset with classical statistical methods such as linear regression, ARIMA, SARIMA-X, as well as more modern Machine Learning techniques with the use of LSTM networks, RF (Random Forest), SVR (Support Vector Regression) models for sequential data prediction and forecasting

-- An interface to statistically validate and study the performance of these models, export and store them
+- Methods to statistically validate and study the performance of these models, export and store them

 - As a bonus, an interface to convert the python objects into the statistical analysis language R